Beef tenderloin is worshipped because it is the most tender muscle on the steer, and as such it is usually the most expensive.

 3) Break it down.
 The large central muscle is the Psoas major.
 The long thin side muscle, the chain, is the Psoas minor.
 The football shaped muscle attached to nose end making it bulbous is the Iliacus.

 Many chefs fold the ends in and then tie them in place so you have a long tube of fairly even thickness for roasting, but I am not fond of this procedure because the exterior of the meat can be contaminated in the slaughterhouse.
 That is not a problem if it is browned during cooking, but if it is folded in on itself, it will not get hot enough to be pasteurized.
 The risk is low, but it is a risk, and I love my family so I reduce risk whenever possible.
-So I prefer to lop off the tapered tip.
+So I prefer to lop off the thin tapered tip.
 When a restaurant does this, you will often see "tenderloin tips" on the menu.
-I set the tapered tip and the chain aside for chopping or grinding.
+I set the tapered tip and the chain aside and either grind it for burgers or sausage, chop it for spiedies, or slice it for stir fry.

-The whole center section is called the chateaubriand and is a great 3 to 4 pound roast that will feed 6 to 8.
+The whole center section is called the chateaubriand.
 More often, the chateaubriand is cut into filet mignon steaks about 1 1/2 to 2" thick, making 6 to 8 ounce steaks.
 If you leave the nose on you might be able to get 2 or 3 steaks, each 10 ounces.
+Here's the breakdown of a typical beef tenderloin:

 Video: Preparing Beef Tenderloin